tknight-dev/gaming-canvas/README.md

                     }
                 }
             } else {
-                // Parse axes and buttons yourself
+                // Parse axes and buttons yourself, or throw an error about non-compatible controller types }
-            }
         } else {
             // Controller connected